mridul037/mridul037/README.md

 **Quote of the hour:**

-If you think it's simple, then you have misunderstood the problem.
+If you give someone a program, you will frustrate them for a day; if you teach them how to program, you will frustrate them for a lifetime.

-~ Bjarne Stroustrup
+~ David Leinweber
 <pre>

 </pre>